-The first priority is to restore the person’s breathing, heart rate, blood pressure (if low), and temperature to normal.
+Another priority is to restore the person’s breathing, heart rate, blood pressure (if low), and temperature to normal.
 An intravenous line is inserted to provide drugs and fluids when needed.
 If the person has a fever, it may be lowered using acetaminophen, ibuprofen, or a cooling blanket because brain damage is worse when body temperature is elevated.

 Specific treatment of stroke may include drugs to break up blood clots (thrombolytic drugs) and drugs to make blood less likely to clot (antiplatelet drugs and anticoagulants), followed by rehabilitation.
 At some specialized centers, blood clots are physically removed from arteries (called mechanical thrombectomy).

 In certain circumstances, a drug called tissue plasminogen activator (tPA) is given intravenously to break up clots and help restore blood flow to the brain.

-Bleeding within the brain detected by CT
+Bleeding within the brain or a very large area of dead brain tissue detected by CT or MRI

-A very high or very low blood sugar level
+A very low blood sugar level

-A heart infection
+A heart infection (such as bacterial endocarditis)